wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-size-specs.md

 To see general limits on Azure VMs, see [Azure subscription and service limits, quotas, and constraints](/documentation/articles/azure-subscription-service-limits).

+ D, DS  , G, and GS .
 The standard sizes consist of several series: A, D, DS, G, and GS.
 Considerations for some of these sizes include:

 *   D-series VMs are designed to run applications that demand higher compute power and temporary disk performance.
 D-series VMs provide faster processors, a higher memory-to-core ratio, and a solid-state drive (SSD) for the temporary disk.
-For details, see the announcement on the Azure blog, [New D-Series Virtual Machine Sizes](https://azure.microsoft.com/blog/2014/09/22/new-d-series-virtual-machine-sizes/).
+For details, see the announ For details, see the announcement on the Azure blog, [New D-Series Virtual Machine Sizes](https://azure.microsoft.com/blog/2014/09/22/new-d-series-virtual-machine-sizes/). 

 *   Dv2-series, a follow-on to the original D-series, features a more powerful CPU.
 The Dv2-series CPU is about 35% faster than the D-series CPU.
 It is based on the latest generation 2.4 GHz Intel Xeon® E5-2673 v3 (Haswell) processor, and with the Intel Turbo Boost Technology 2.0, can go up to 3.2 GHz.
 The Dv2-series has the same memory and disk configurations as the D-series.

+
 *   G-series VMs offer the most memory and run on hosts that have Intel Xeon E5 V3 family processors.

 *   DS-series and GS-series VMs can use Premium Storage, which provides high-performance, low-latency storage for I/O intensive workloads.
 These VMs use solid-state drives (SSDs) to host a virtual machine's disks and also provide a local SSD disk cache.
 Premium Storage is available in certain regions.
 For details, see [Premium Storage: High-performance storage for Azure virtual machine workloads](/documentation/articles/storage-premium-storage-preview-portal).
+
+
+*   DS-series VMs can use Premium Storage, which provides high-performance, low-latency storage for I/O intensive workloads.
+These VMs use solid-state drives (SSDs) to host a virtual machine's disks and also provide a local SSD disk cache.
+Premium Storage is available in certain regions.
+For details, see [Premium Storage: High-performance storage for Azure virtual machine workloads](/documentation/articles/storage-premium-storage-preview-portal).
+

 *   The A-series VMs can be deployed on a variety of hardware types and processors.
 The size is throttled, based upon the hardware, to offer consistent processor performance for the running instance, regardless of the hardware it is deployed on.
 To determine the physical hardware on which this size is deployed, query the virtual hardware from within the Virtual Machine.